Multimodal, continuous care approaches are critical for chronic low back pain care

 This post is about what we have learned from people living with chronic low back pain, as well as other types of chronic pain.

 We surveyed 437 individuals.
-The vast majority has been living with their pain for more than two years.
+The vast majority have been living with their pain for more than two years.
 In fact, almost 50% of all respondents have suffered from their pain for more than 10 years.

-How is Chronic Pain Treated?
+How is Chronic Low Back Pain Treated?

 We were curious to know what types of treatments people have tried, see the chart below.
 Some of these surely provide some pain relief, but unfortunately it is only temporary.
 Most common answers included trying medications and physical therapy, followed by more invasive alternatives like injections and electrical stimulation.

 Join our newsletter to never miss a post!